jalendport/craft-preparse/README.md

 Preparse Field for Craft
 ===

-A fieltype that parses Twig when an element is saved, and saves the result as plain text.
-All in the name of performance.
+A fieldtype that parses Twig when an element is saved, and saves the result as plain text.
+**All in the name of performance.**

 Installation